ejfox/sStory/README.md

 # sStory
 sStory is designed to make it easy to tell beautiful stories on the web with a variety of media.
-It is meant to take care of the presentation and technical aspects of telling a story through the web, so that creators can focus on narratives and gathering material.
+It will take care of the presentation and technical aspects of telling a story through the web so that creators can focus on the narrative and gathering great material.

-sStory is an open-source self-hosted solution so that creators, journalists, and newsrooms can publish their work online without trusting someone else's servers or terms of service.
+sStory is an open-source self-hosted solution so that creators, journalists, and newsrooms can publish their work online without trusting someone else's server or terms of service.
+It is also meant to be customized and extended, Pull Requests and ideas welcome!

 * Easily stitch together sections made of photos, videos, sounds, maps and more
+* Focused on beautiful presentation and interactions
-* Extendable, made to fit into pre-existing systems
+* Extendable, made to fit into pre-existing systems and CMS
-* Supports YouTube, Vimeo, SoundCloud for embedding media
+* Supports YouTube, Vimeo, SoundCloud, and more for embedding media
 * Your story's structure is stored in hand-editable JSON
-* A focus on beautiful presentation and interactions

 ## Getting Started

 ### Include dependencies and set up
-**template.html** in the main directory sets all of this up for you so you don't have to worry about it.
+**template.html** in the main directory is an example of an HTML file with all of this set up already.
+If you are using sStory in it's own standalone website, you can do this and skip to [creating the story_list](#create-your-story-list).

+#### Custom Installation

 You will need to include jQuery, Underscore, D3, Handlebars, Sortable, and Leaflet which sStory depend on.
 After that, pull in sStory and it's stylesheet.